AreTobias/canteen-menu/README.md

 # cantinemenu
-script that webscrapes a cafeteria website for the canteen menu
+Script that webscrapes a cafeteria website for the canteen menu

+The script also automatically sends the week menu on an e-mail to selected recipients.

+The recipients are read from a file, so its easy to add new recipients without touching the code.